DmitryBondarenko1/solid-spoon/ConsoleColor.md

  1. Open the **Settings/Preferences dialog**.
 Navigate to **Editor** -> **General** -> **Color Scheme** -> **Console Color**.
 Select the IntelliJ IDEA color scheme in the **Scheme** dropdown list at the top of the appeared menu.

-`In order to be able to customize colors of the color scheme it should be editable.
-Editable color schemes are marked as * in the dropdown list.`
+`To customize colors of the color scheme it should be editable.
+Editable color schemes are marked as * in the **Scheme** dropdown list.`

  2. List item
  3. sdf